keptn/tutorials/site/tutorials/keptn-azure-devops.md

   ![github config](./assets/azure-devops/azure-devops-github-config-files.png)

 ## Deploy demo app
-Duration: 2:00
+Duration: 7:00

 Let's now deploy our demo application.
+In our use case we are deploying the demo app on the same Kubernetes cluster that we are also using for our Keptn installation.
+We also need to monitor this application with Dynatrace to get input data for the Keptn Quality Gate.
+Let us start with deploying the app.

 Move to the folder with the prepared manifests and apply them.